Dakarai Gwitira: Early career

 Dakari's career would not be where it is today had he not made initial strides to go beyond his passions for Hip hop and R&B. Leaving Texas and moving to New York offered Dakari opportunities to expand.
 "I had a very specific idea of what 'dope' was, and I had a lot of judgement toward music but New York taught me to let go of all that," he says now, looking back.
 A Brazilian roommate introduced him to the Latin-tinged rhythms of South America and he found everyday influence in the bodegas and back alleys hidden amidst the concrete jungle.
 Before names like hit the upper pop echelons, Dakari had established his working relationship with them.
 Spending more and more time at the legendary Quad Studios, Dakari became head engineer, working with a plethora of superstar and soon-to-be-superstars ranging including names like DJ Khaled, Akon, Meek Mill, Nelly, Ne-Yo, Sara Bareilles, Meghan Trainor and Ashanti.
 "The city really shaped who I am today, not only musically, but as a person."

 Career (2015–present)

 In 2015, Dakari picked up his bags for the last time and moved to Los Angeles to work closely with G-Eazy, and three years later he has never looked back.
 "Within the first 10 seconds [of meeting G-Eazy and hearing him rap], I knew I was going to work with this guy."

-Dakari later applied his skills as an engineer for G-Eazy's 2015 album When It's Dark Out – and mixed the 10-time platinum single, "Me, Myself & I (w/ Bebe Rexha)".
-From there, Dakari continued as G-Eazy's engineer, only with added production responsibilities.
-With G-Eazy's 2017 album The Beautiful & Damned, Dakari continued on the boards both as an engineer, and now as a producer as well.
-Dakari produced many of the album's songs, including the title song with Zoe Nash and "Sober" with Charlie Puth.
+Dakari was credited as an engineer for G-Eazy's 2015 album, When It's Dark Out, and mixed its lead single, "Me, Myself & I".
+Afterward, Dakari became one of G-Eazy's main engineers, with addition production responsibilities.
+Following his 2017 album The Beautiful & Damned, Dakari continued on the boards both as an engineer, and as a producer on its title track with Zoe Nash and "Sober" with Charlie Puth.